Do You Need a Deed to Sell a House in Texas?

 What is the process for transferring property titles in Texas?

 The process involves preparing a warranty deed, ensuring it meets legal requirements, and filing it with the county clerk’s office.
-Make sure the title is free of liens.
+The title must also be free of liens.

-How do property taxes and homeowner insurance factor into the sale of a Texas home?
+How do property taxes and homeowner insurance factor into selling a Texas home?

 You must settle outstanding property taxes before closing, and the buyer should consider a new homeowner’s insurance policy.
 Sellers usually provide tax proration up to the sale date.